-When it is lunchtime and you’re on your way to the Gaasperplas or the public tennis courts at Kraaiennest, for example, make sure you make a stop at Toko Kai Hing.
+Spicy food somehow tastes better when the wetter is hot, and this is especially true for Surinam sandwiches.
+So, when you’re on your way to the Gaasperplas or the public tennis courts at Kraaiennest, for example, make sure you make a stop at Toko Kai Hing.
 This is one of the places where you can get the best Surinamese sandwiches.

 And Toko Kai Hing has some of the most extensive selections of dishes you can put on the sandwich.
 They will also ask you if you would like ‘peper en zuur’, pepper and sour.
 Which if you do will result in some sambal, a red pepper sauce, being smeared on your sandwich for which a little goes a long way.
 And the sour are some slices of pickled cucumber which is a nice way to counter the heath and spiciness.